RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 ```
 ###### CUSTOM FUNCTIONS ######
 #Just create here new custom functions if they are needed
 #They can be called from the plugin itself.
-They are different than the "hooked" functions (present on the next section)
+They are different than the "hooked" functions (explained on the next section)
 ```

 ## Under construction